Tazmainiandevil/TableStorage.Abstractions/Readme.md

 Most methods have a synchronous and asynchronous version.

-The unit tests rely on using Azure Storage Emulator (which can be found here <https://azure.microsoft.com/en-gb/downloads/>).
+The unit tests rely on using Azurite Emulator which is now bundled with Visual Studio 2022 details can be found on [Microsoft Docs](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio) for other installations including Visual Studio Code and Docker.